Customer service redesign

 Clear all tasks

 They handle tons of transferred tasks and must complete them quickly when taking breaks.
-The expanded My Task module helps them switch and complete tasks efficiently.
+The expanded My Tasks module helps them switch and complete tasks efficiently.

 PM & Engineer